th3james/BackboneDiorama/README.md

   render: =>
     # Close any existing views
     @closeSubViews()
-    # Render template, creating subviews with view.addSubView (see template below)
+    # Render template, creating subviews with subView helper (see template below)
-    @$el.html(@template(view: @, posts: @postCollection.models))
+    @$el.html(@template(posts: @postCollection.models))
-    # Render sub views into the elements created by view.addSubView in the template
+    # Render sub views into the elements created by subView helper in the template
     @renderSubViews()

     return @